saikksub/dunder-mifflin/README.md

 # Convert the office documents into JSON or HTML

-Dunder-mifflin is an asynchronous node library to convert Office Open XML documents into JSON or HTML.
+the-office is an asynchronous node library to convert Office Open XML documents into JSON or HTML.
 The library is written by following http://officeopenxml.com specificaions.

 By default, the library provides JOSN data of the selected office document.